-Created in 2009, Bitcoin is the largest cryptocurrency by market cap and the first decentralised virtual currency to be a success.
+Created in 2009, Bitcoin is the largest cryptocurrency by market cap and the first decentralized virtual currency to be a success.
 Bitcoin is a peer-to-peer currency, meaning no central authority issues or governs transactions.
-Although bitcoin is not a recognised legal tender, trading in bitcoin is becoming increasingly popular as it requires no bank clearance or prerequisites, offers lower transaction fees, and allows trade person-to-person instantly.
+Although Bitcoin is not a recognized legal tender, trading in Bitcoin is becoming increasingly popular as it requires no bank clearance or prerequisites, offers lower transaction fees, and allows trade person-to-person instantly.

-(Note: The word "Bitcoin" capitalised refers to the transaction and its protocol, "bitcoin" in lowercase, to the currency which is often shortened to "BTC".)
+(Note: The word "Bitcoin" capitalized refers to the transaction and its protocol, "bitcoin" in lowercase, to the currency which is often shortened to "BTC".)

 Bitcoin is controlled by its users, it's run by an open-source software with no central authority, bank or company controlling it.
 Each user needs a version of the software similar to the way we need software to drive our email systems.
 There are a number of software variations around and it's up to the user to configure the software to suit them, but essentially all the software variations produce the same result, to send and receive electronic mail, or in this case, to store your Bitcoin account and allow trades and transactions.

-For those who don't understand Bitcoin, you could be excused for thinking it's an unsafe currency used by low-life's, money launderers and thieves.
-But in reality, as our lives become smarter, and we start to rely more heavily on computerised banking systems and processes, a decentralised currency driven online is lightly to be the currency of the future.
+For those who don't understand Bitcoin, you could be excused for thinking it's an unsafe currency used by low-life, money launderers, and thieves.
+But in reality, as our lives become smarter, and we start to rely more heavily on computerized banking systems and processes, a decentralized currency driven online is lightly to be the currency of the future.

-There are many advantages in dealing with Bitcoin.
+There are many advantages to dealing with Bitcoin.

 Where can Bitcoin be used?

 For the vast majority, bitcoin is a financial investment and most who own full or part bitcoin buy and sell it online to generate the most financial reward.
 But, Bitcoin is suited to online trading and a growing number of online businesses now accept bitcoin payments for their goods and services.
-Some property developers, jewellers, law firms and private healthcare clinics also accept bitcoin payment, although this is mainly because they wish to amass a good amount of the crypto themselves to investment back on the crypto market.
+Some property developers, jewelers, law firms, and private healthcare clinics also accept bitcoin payment, although this is mainly because they wish to amass a good amount of the crypto themselves to invest back in the crypto market.

 Is Bitcoin legal?

 The legality of trading in Bitcoin and other cryptocurrencies is a subject of hot debate.
-Its decentralised nature means it cannot be censored easily and anyone with access to an internet network can trade, mine or use bitcoin easily.
+Its decentralized nature means it cannot be censored easily and anyone with access to an internet network can trade, mine, or use Bitcoin easily.

 What is the future of Bitcoin?

 Although bans and restrictions on the use of Bitcoin may exist in some countries, these laws haven't eradicated the use of Bitcoin.
-In fact, global interest and trade in cryptocurrencies has increased dramatically.
+In fact, global interest and trade in cryptocurrencies have increased dramatically.